threefoldtech/web3gw/manual/src/server/sftpgo.md

 - `httpd.static_files_path`: this points to the absolute path of additional static files needed for the UI, should also be in the root of the fork
 - `data_provider.name`: path for the sqlite DB file that would be created if not already there, required
 - `data_provider.users_base_dir`: absolute path to hold the users data, required
+- `smtp.templates_path`: this should point to the absolute templates path used by SFTPGO to generate the UI.
+This usually can be found at the root of the sftpgo fork

 In addition to the above configuration the following env variables need to be specified: